juanferrer/session-reports/campaigns/_heroes_for_ghosts/recaps/recap-44.md

 >
 > **R**: That spider thing is still blinded and does not know where to fire its beam.
 >
 > **L**: Very nice hit with the bow from the Joker followed by blows from the Devastator.
-That’s the mantis down.
+That's the mantis down.
 >
 > **R**: The golem has reformed and looks to be trying to slip away from the Devastator but he's not having it.
 >